named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

     **ATTENTION: A packet that satisfies all the filters may not be valid**.

 The property **checker** defines the conditions that a matched packet must fulfill to be treated as a valid packet.
-A rule must have at least one **checker** property, a packet is treated as invalid if it cannot pass none of the checkers.
+A rule must have at least one **checker** property.
+A packet is treated as valid if it can pass at least one of the checkers and as invalid when it cannot pass any checkers.

 **filter** and **checker** have their own properties.
 Next, we will introduce them separately.